cortexproject/cortex/docs/guides/zone-replication.md

 For this reason, Cortex optionally supports zone-aware replication.
 When zone-aware replication is **enabled**, replicas for the given data are guaranteed to span across different availability zones.
 This requires Cortex cluster to run at least in a number of zones equal to the configured replication factor.

+Reads from a zone-aware replication enabled Cortex Cluster can withstand zone failures as long as there are more than replication factor / 2 zones available without any failing instances.

 The Cortex services supporting **zone-aware replication** are:

 - **[Distributors and Ingesters](#distributors-and-ingesters-time-series-replication)**